AlexDunnLab/lumen-shape/README.md

 Physical basis for the determination of lumen shape in a simple epithelium

-Claudia G. Vasquez, Vipul T. Vachharajani, Carlos O. Garzon Coral, and Alexander R. Dunn, _Nature Communications_ (2021)
+Claudia G. Vasquez, Vipul T. Vachharajani, Carlos O. Garzon Coral, and Alexander R. Dunn, _Nature Communications_ (to appear, 2021)

 ## Index of files